Jul 7, 2016, 8:30:53 AM CDT Aug 13, 2024, 2:14:17 PM CDT

 • Pre-employment and random drug and alcohol screenings

-If you have specific questions about your school district's buses or bus drivers, you should contact your transportation administrator.
+If you have specific questions about your school district's buses or bus drivers, you can contact your transportation administrator.

-• A school bus driver engaged in dangerous activity such as tailgating, ignoring traffic signs or signals, or texting while driving
+• A school bus driver who ignores traffic signs or signals.

 Children's Health is here to help as your child prepares for a new year at school.
 See more tips and advice for making this school year a healthy and happy one.